rishi97/helm-charts/keycloak_pgoperator/keycloak-zolando-pg/README.md

 ### Initialize a fresh instance

-The Bitnami Keycloak image allows you to use your custom scripts to initialize a fresh instance.
+The Keycloak image allows you to use your custom scripts to initialize a fresh instance.
 In order to execute the scripts, you can specify custom scripts using the `initdbScripts` parameter as dict.

 In addition to this option, you can also set an external ConfigMap with all the initialization scripts.
 This is done by setting the `initdbScriptsConfigMap` parameter.
 Note that this will override the previous option.